endaaman/tym/README.md

 - original VTE-based
 - configurable with text file, which can be managed by personal so called `dotfiles` repository like [this](https://github.com/endaaman/dotfiles)

-but such a terminal did not exist so I created.
+but could not find such a terminal did not exist so I created.

 ## Dependencies